mixmastamyk/yamlweb/readme.rst

 There are still a few awkward issues to address in the conversion, though I've already squashed the majority.

-I've had to deactivate a few of the features of YAML/PyYAML since there are many, for example flow syntax.
+For example, I've had to deactivate a few of the features of YAML/PyYAML such as flow syntax.
 Another remaining problem,
 is that the "#" character has to be quoted if it starts a line css selectors.